L – Arginine

 BY MOUTH:

-- For a serious intestinal disease in premature infants (necrotizing enterocolitis or NEC): 261 mg/kg added to oral feedings daily for the first 28 days of life.
+- For a serious intestinal condition in premature infants (necrotizing enterocolitis or NEC): 261 mg/kg added to oral feedings daily for the first 28 days of life.

 L – Arginine Supplements Frequently Asked Questions